jekyll/jekyll-admin/docs/api.md

 * `raw_content` - the page's body (`String`)
 * `front_matter` - the page's YAML front matter (`Object`)

-#### `GET /pages`

-Return an array of page objects.
-The response does not include the page body.

 #### `GET /pages/:path`

+Returns an array of pages and directories for the requested path.
+If `path` is not provided, entries at the root level are returned.
+The response does not include pages' body.

+#### `GET /pages/:path/:filename`

 Returns the requested page.
-The response includes the page body.
+The response includes the page body. `path` is optional.

 #### `PUT /pages/:path`